All buildings on THM campuses are currently closed.

 At the present time, students returning from a high-risk country are not permitted to return to THM for at least 14 days.
 Except for certain examinations, students are currently requested not to come to THM.

-Do I have to wear a face mask?
+In-person events: Do I have to wear a face mask?

 This covering is a simple mask that serves to reduce the aerosols formed when sneezing or coughing.
 A simple face mask does not protect the wearer from the coronavirus directly, but when everyone wears a mask, this reduces everyone's risk of catching the disease.

 Is it permitted to record online lectures or other activities held online in their entirety or in part?